PhysiCell-Tools/python-loader/man/TUTORIAL_introduction.md

 The name of this script filed was pyMCDS.py basically defined one class named pyMCDS.

 In autumn 2022 an endeavor was undertaken to pack the original pyMCDS.py script into a pip installable python3 library and develop it further, but always in such a way that, if necessary, the code could still be run like in the early days.\
+The result is the pcdl physicelldataloader library branch v2, v3.\
+In autumn 2024 the code was striped of some relec of the early days, to make the code more python3 than C++ like, which resulted in branch v4.

-The result is the pcdl physicelldataloader library here.\
+The result for this whole endover is the pcdl physicelldataloader library here.\
-The pyMCDS class evolved into the TimeStep class.
-, which is slightly havyer but much more powerful for downstream data analysis.
+Basically, the pyMCDS class evolved into the TimeStep class, which is slightly heavier but much more powerful for downstream data analysis then the original pyMCDS class.

-If you inspect today's pcdl source code, you will see that the [pyMCDS.py](https://raw.githubusercontent.com/elmbeech/physicelldataloader/master/pcdl/pyMCDS.py) file still exists.
+If you inspect branch v3 pcdl source code, you will see that the [pyMCDS.py](https://github.com/elmbeech/physicelldataloader/blob/v3/pcdl/pyMCDS.py) file still exists.
 And if you feel so, it is still possible to [load and process PhysiCell output the ancient way](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md#how-to-run-physicelldataloader-like-in-the-early-days-before-autumn-2022)!\
 Naturally, the full-fledged pcdl library is much more powerful than pyMCDS.py only.